ncp38/cs142-s25/projects/proj6/index.md

 - For the "B" game:
   - Try keeping an ArrayList of the `GameObjects` that are scrolling by.
 You can move them a few pixels to the left each time through the game loop in `runGame()`.
 You can also loop over the ArrayList to check if any of them overlap with the player object, at which point they should disappear (remove them from the ArrayList or move them back to the right edge of the screen).
   - When you have images that scroll off the screen, you should remove them from the game if they will never appear again.
 For instance, when images scroll off the left side, you can detect when they are no longer visible, and either remove them from the ArrayList entirely, or move them back to the right side of the screen so they will scroll by again.
 What you *don't* want to do is create more and more images forever, because this will eventually slow the game down.
-Basically you want the ArrayList to always have a fixed number of objects in it.
+Basically you want the ArrayList to always have a reasonable number of objects in it.

 - You can find plenty of images online to use in your game.
 You can also use emoji images (these work well because they are small sizes) at [Emojipedia](https://emojipedia.org/).
 Google Image Search also works well using the term "icon," like "snowman icon" or "wizard icon."
 You can also use Google Image search and under "Tools," pick "Clip Art."
 But truly any image will work fine.